British Ambassador to Colombia

 How else we can help

-In addition to the services listed above, for British nationals needing emergency consular assistance, we can:
+In addition to the services listed above we can also:

-provide information about transferring funds
+- provide information about transferring funds

-help people with mental illness
+- help people with mental illness

-make special arrangements in cases of terrorism, civil disturbances or natural disasters
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters or other crises abroad

 What consulates cannot do for you